apache/cloudstack-documentation/source/installguide/configuration.rst

 #.
 Click Add Cluster.

 #.
 Choose the hypervisor type for this cluster.

 #.
+Choose the arch type of the hosts within the cluster.

+#.
 Choose the pod in which you want to create the cluster.